-Disinfection and chlorination:
+Step 5: Disinfection and chlorination

-- Note pH of the mains water.
+- Note the pH of the mains water.

 - Determine the tank volume, required concentration, minimum contact time and dose per m3 in water.

 - Add further Sodium Hypochlorite if required and re-test to achieve 50PPM free residual chlorine in the tank.
 Chlorine may be added at 0.5 litres per m3 and mixed in the tank.
 The concentration of free chlorine is affected by pH.
-Do not use in systems with a pH greater than 8.5 and adjust the contact time according to the approved Method Statement.
+Do not use it in systems with a pH greater than 8.5 and adjust the contact time according to the approved Method Statement.

 - Once the required level of chlorine is achieved and maintained, the outlet of the tank may be opened to allow chlorinated water to flow around the system

 - Chlorinated water flows to all outlets and needs to be checked by a technician by successively opening taps and showers.
-Use the most up to date Legionella Risk Assessment (or Water Hygiene Risk Assessment) to identify all sentinels (furthest points) and remaining outlets.
+Use the most up-to-date Legionella Risk Assessment (or Water Hygiene Risk Assessment) to identify all sentinels (furthest points) and remaining outlets.

-- Where testing all taps / showers is not possible or practical, as a minimum, test the sentinels at the end of each pipe-run along with a proportionate number of outlets along each leg.
+- Where testing all taps/showers is not possible or practical, as a minimum, test the sentinels at the end of each pipe-run along with a proportionate number of outlets along each leg.